 This development of 35 one and two bed apartments has the use of a guest room for visiting friends and family.
 Situated off the High Street there is a good range of shops including two supermarkets, a craft shop, bakers, pet shop, café and pharmacy.

 One of the benefits of this development is your professional on-site manager who looks after the buildings and grounds maintenance and repairs, as well as helping you to access further help and support if you need it.
 Local buses run to nearby Chesham, Hemel Hempstead, Amersham and Aylesbury.

 Berkhamsted is a historic town in Hertfordshire situated between Hemel Hempstead and Tring.
 The Grand Junction Canal runs through Berkhamsted parallel to the High Street providing scenic walks.
-There are several markets held in the area.
-A bi monthly market with up to 50 stalls, arts and crafts market and also a monthly farmers market selling fresh food straight from the producer.
+As well as this, there are several markets held in the area.

 Owned by English Heritage, Berkhamsted Castle is an impressive example of an 11th and 13th century fort and much of the surrounding walls, ditches and earthworks are intact.
 In the summer there is open air theatre and music at the castle.